mac389/Drug-Forum-Data-Mining/docs/ontology_manuscript.md

   We, following [Arp reference] created an ontology by first identifying all nouns from all posts using part-of-speech tagging.
 Author MC then manually successively extracted from this list any token that appeared to describe effects and then any token that appeared to describe a substance.

   We excluded from the ontology strings that were uninterpretable.
-Seee Supplement X for the lsit of excluded strings.
+See Supplement X for the list of excluded strings.

 #### Creation of Markov Logic Statements.